skader-collab/airbnb-clone-project/README.md

 ### Admin Dashboard
 Admins can manage users, properties, bookings, and payments from a centralized dashboard.
 This feature supports moderation and ensures the platform runs smoothly and securely.

+## API Security

+Ensuring the security of the backend APIs is critical for protecting sensitive user information, preventing unauthorized access, and maintaining trust in the platform.
+The following key security measures will be implemented:

+### Authentication
+All API endpoints will require user authentication, typically using token-based methods such as JWT (JSON Web Tokens).
+This ensures that only verified users can access protected resources and perform actions such as booking a property or managing listings.

+### Authorization
+Role-based access control will be enforced to ensure that users can only perform actions they are permitted to.
+For example, guests can book properties but cannot edit property details, while owners can manage their own listings but not those of others.

+### Input Validation and Data Sanitization
+All incoming data will be validated and sanitized to prevent common security vulnerabilities such as SQL injection and cross-site scripting (XSS).
+This protects the database and application integrity.

+### Rate Limiting and Throttling
+API rate limiting will be applied to prevent abuse and protect against brute force attacks.
+This ensures fair usage and prevents any single user from overwhelming the server.

+### HTTPS and Data Encryption
+All API requests and responses will be transmitted over HTTPS to encrypt data in transit.
+This prevents sensitive information like passwords and payment details from being intercepted.

+### Secure Payments
+Payment APIs will comply with industry security standards (e.g., PCI DSS) to handle transactions safely, ensuring users' financial data remains secure.

+Implementing these security measures helps protect user data, secure transactions, prevent unauthorized actions, and maintain a safe and reliable platform for all users.